apache/systemds/hadoop-batch-mode.md

 	[hadoop@host1 systemml]$ tar -xvzf target/systemml-{{site.SYSTEMML_VERSION}}.tar.gz -C ..
 	[hadoop@host1 ~]$ cd ..

-I downloaded the `genLinearRegressionData.dml` script that is used in the SystemML README example.
+I downloaded the `genLinearRegressionData.dml` script that is used in the SystemDS README example.

 	[hadoop@host1 ~]$ wget https://raw.githubusercontent.com/apache/systemml/master/scripts/datagen/genLinearRegressionData.dml

 Next, I invoked the `genLinearRegressionData.dml` DML script in Hadoop Batch mode.
-Hadoop was executed with the `SystemML.jar` file specified by the hadoop `jar` option.
+Hadoop was executed with the `SystemDS.jar` file specified by the hadoop `jar` option.
 The `genLinearRegressionData.dml` was specified using the `-f` option.
 Named input arguments to the DML script were specified following the `-nvargs` option.

-	[hadoop@host1 ~]$ hadoop jar systemml-{{site.SYSTEMML_VERSION}}/SystemML.jar -f genLinearRegressionData.dml -nvargs numSamples=1000 numFeatures=50 maxFeatureValue=5 maxWeight=5 addNoise=FALSE b=0 sparsity=0.7 output=linRegData.csv format=csv perc=0.5
+	[hadoop@host1 ~]$ hadoop jar systemml-{{site.SYSTEMML_VERSION}}/SystemDS.jar -f genLinearRegressionData.dml -nvargs numSamples=1000 numFeatures=50 maxFeatureValue=5 maxWeight=5 addNoise=FALSE b=0 sparsity=0.7 output=linRegData.csv format=csv perc=0.5
 	15/11/11 15:56:21 INFO api.DMLScript: BEGIN DML run 11/11/2015 15:56:21
 	15/11/11 15:56:21 INFO api.DMLScript: HADOOP_HOME: /home/hadoop/hadoop-2.6.2
-	15/11/11 15:56:21 WARN conf.DMLConfig: No default SystemML config file (./SystemML-config.xml) found
+	15/11/11 15:56:21 WARN conf.DMLConfig: No default SystemDS config file (./SystemDS-config.xml) found
 	15/11/11 15:56:21 WARN conf.DMLConfig: Using default settings in DMLConfig
 	15/11/11 15:56:22 INFO jvm.JvmMetrics: Initializing JVM Metrics with processName=JobTracker, sessionId=
 	15/11/11 15:56:22 WARN hops.OptimizerUtils: Auto-disable multi-threaded text read for 'text' and 'csv' due to thread contention on JRE < 1.8 (java.version=1.7.0_79).
-	15/11/11 15:56:22 INFO api.DMLScript: SystemML Statistics:
+	15/11/11 15:56:22 INFO api.DMLScript: SystemDS Statistics:
 	Total execution time:		0.288 sec.
 	Number of executed MR Jobs:	0.

 	15/11/11 15:56:22 INFO api.DMLScript: END DML run 11/11/2015 15:56:22

-In the console output, we see a warning that no default SystemML config file was found in the current working directory.
+In the console output, we see a warning that no default SystemDS config file was found in the current working directory.
-In a distributed environment on a large data set, it is highly advisable to specify configuration settings in a SystemML config file for optimal performance.
-The location of the SystemML config file can be explicitly specified using the `-config ` argument.
+In a distributed environment on a large data set, it is highly advisable to specify configuration settings in a SystemDS config file for optimal performance.
+The location of the SystemDS config file can be explicitly specified using the `-config ` argument.

 The OptimizerUtils warning occurs because parallel multi-threaded text reads in Java versions less than 1.8 result in thread contention issues, so only a single thread reads matrix data in text formats.